jaegertracing/jaeger-clickhouse/README.md

 ## Credits

-This project is based on https://github.com/bobrik/jaeger/tree/ivan/clickhouse/plugin/storage/clickhouse.
+This project is originally based on [this clickhouse plugin implementation](https://github.com/bobrik/jaeger/tree/ivan/clickhouse/plugin/storage/clickhouse).

+See also [jaegertracing/jaeger/issues/1438](https://github.com/jaegertracing/jaeger/issues/1438) for historical discussion regarding the implementation of a ClickHouse plugin.